koszeggy/KGySoft.Drawing.Tools/README.md

 | I edited the language resource files but I cannot find them (or they appear to be gone) | The _Visual Studio/Tools/KGy SOFT Drawing Debugger Visualizers_ and clicking the magnifier icon executes the Imaging Tools from different locations.
 If you edit the language resources at one place they will not be automatically applied at the other place.
 Therefore, the saved resources might be at different possible locations:<br/>• If you execute a manually deployed version the resources will be in a `Resources` subfolder in the folder you executed the Imaging Tools from.<br/>• During debugging the tool is executed from the debugger visualizers folder: `Documents\Visual Studio <version>\Visualizers`<br/>• If you launch the tool from the Visual Studio Tools menu, then it is located under `ProgramData\Microsoft\VisualStudio\Packages\...` |

 ## Download
-You can download the sources and the binaries as .zip archives [here](https://github.com/koszeggy/KGySoft.Drawing.Tools/releases).
+You can download the sources and the binaries as .7z archives [here](https://github.com/koszeggy/KGySoft.Drawing.Tools/releases).

 ## Debugger Visualizers Test Tool